MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-joins.md

 - **Step 2** The Office 365 admin or the team owner can manage a guest's capabilities as necessary.
 For example, allowing a guest to add or delete channels or disabling access to files.

-- **Step 3** The guest receives a welcome email from the team owner, inviting them to join the team.
-After accepting the invitation, the guest can [participate in teams and channels](https://support.office.com/article/participate-in-teams-and-channels-df38ae23-8f85-46d3-b071-cb11b9de5499#bkmk_channels), receive and respond to channel messages, [access files in channels](https://support.office.com/article/access-files-in-channels-c593c78a-27c4-4661-a598-682baa30ca7e), and participate in chat.
+- **Step 3** The guest receives a welcome email from the team owner, with information about the team and what to expect now that they're a member.
+If the guest doesn’t yet have a Microsoft Account associated with their email address, they will be directed to create one for free.
+After accepting the invitation, the guest can [participate in teams and channels](https://support.office.com/article/participate-in-teams-and-channels-df38ae23-8f85-46d3-b071-cb11b9de5499#bkmk_channels), receive and respond to channel messages, [access files in channels](https://support.office.com/article/access-files-in-channels-c593c78a-27c4-4661-a598-682baa30ca7e), participate in chats, join meetings, collaborate on documents, and more.

 While using Teams, a combination of text and icons gives all team members clear indication of guest participation in a team.
 For more details, see [What the guest experience is like](guest-experience.md).

 Guests can leave the team at any time via Teams web and desktop clients.
 For details, see  [How do I leave a team?](https://support.office.com/article/How-do-I-leave-a-team-df38ae23-8f85-46d3-b071-cb11b9de5499#bkmk_howdoileaveateam)